-Table E2 summarises the total contribution rates for typical development types as at the time that this Plan is publicly exhibited.
-The rates will be indexed after public exhibition so that they accurately reflect the costs at the date of commencement of the Plan.
+Table E2 summarises the total contribution rates for typical development types as at the time that this Plan was adopted.

-The rates will be indexed between the date of commencement of the Plan and the date of payment (see Section 2.6 for further details).
+The rates will be indexed between the date of adoption of the Plan and the date of payment (see Section 2.6 for further details).
 A development consent or complying development certificate will reflect the indexed rate that applies at the date of consent.

-Table E2: Summary of contribution rates by development type Development Type Occupancy Rate A Contribution Dwelling house / residential lot / exhibition home 2.65 \$17,852.37 Secondary Dwelling / Rural worker's dwelling 1.50 \$10,105.11 Studio / 1-bed apartment in a residential flat building or shop-top housing 1.50 \$10,105.11 2-bed apartment in a residential flat building or shop-top housing 1.60 \$10,778.79 3 or more bed apartment in a residential flat building or shop-top housing 1.95 \$13,136.65 Seniors housing B 1.82 \$12,260.87 Attached dwelling, dual occupancy dwelling, multi-dwelling housing, semi-detached dwelling 2.00 \$13,473.49 Other Development See Note C
+Table E2: Summary of contribution rates by development type Development Type Occupancy Rate ^A Contribution Dwelling house / residential lot / exhibition home 2.65 \$17,852.37 Secondary Dwelling / Rural worker's dwelling 1.50 \$10,105.11 Studio / 1-bed apartment in a residential flat building or shop-top housing 1.50 \$10,105.11 2-bed apartment in a residential flat building or shop-top housing 1.60 \$10,778.79 3 or more bed apartment in a residential flat building or shop-top housing 1.95 \$13,136.65 Seniors housing ^B 1.82 \$12,260.87 Attached dwelling, dual occupancy dwelling, multi-dwelling housing, semi-detached dwelling 2.00 \$13,473.49 Other Development See Note C lote C